mishushakov/dialogflow-gateway-docs/hosted/api.md

 #### Example Request

 Note: The examples are in js
+Note: Dialogflow Gateway converts `session` into `projects/<Project ID>/agent/sessions/<Session ID>`.
+This behaviour is a subject to change

 Multi-Agent scenario using wildcard subdomain on Dialogflow Gateway by Ushakov (Hosted)